robyftp/Tree/README.md

-## Why did the barber win the race?
-He took a short cut.
+## Where did you learn to make ice cream?
+Sunday school.